-- Business Day means a day (other than a Saturday, Sunday or public holiday) on which banks are open for general banking business in Sydney, Australia.
+- Business Day means a day (other than a Saturday, Sunday or public holiday) on which banks are open for general banking business in the United States of America.

 - Customer means a registered User of Workyard that uses Workyard to seek a Service Provider for a Job as a customer.

 - Equipment & Materials means any equipment (such as tools etc.) and materials (such as consumables, building, electrical, or painting materials, etc) necessary for a Job.

 - Fee means a fee payable to the Company for use of Workyard.

 - Intellectual Property means all copyright, patents, inventions, trade secrets, know- how, product formulations, designs, circuit layouts, databases, registered or unregistered trademarks, brand names, business names, domain names and other forms of intellectual property.

 - Job means any services to be provided by a Service Provider for a Customer arranged via Workyard.